About Yezberry Maxie

 About Honeyberry

-Yellow flowers in early spring turn into tangy-sweet tubular blue fruit often compared to blueberries, but in pairs with crimson flesh and quadruple the level of anthocyanin and triple the antioxidants.
-Requires two varieties that bloom together for pollenization, planted within 100’.
-Retains flavor fresh, frozen or dried.
+Yellow flowers in early spring turn into pairs of tangy-sweet tubular blue fruit with crimson flesh.
+Often compared to blueberries, but with quadruple the level of anthocyanin and triple the antioxidants.
+Retains flavor fresh, frozen, or dried.
+Requires two varieties that bloom together for pollenization, planted within 100'.
 Acclimated to the winters of Russia, Japan, and Canada and accepts a wide range of soil.
 Protect from rabbits in winter.
-Also called haskaps, meaning “many fruits on branches,” by the Indigenous Ainu people of Hokkaido.
+Also called haskaps, meaning "many fruits on branches," by the Indigenous Ainu people of Hokkaido.

 Pot Size & Price